ychoi04/mica-gd405/lectures/w3-variables.md

 println(b);
 ```

-What you print using `console.log()` does not show up on your canvas.
+What you print using `println()` does not show up on your canvas.
 You have to open up the JavasScript console from the browser.

 ## Assignment operator
 One equal sign `=` is an assignment operator.
 It does not mean that the values on the left and right side of the equation are the same.
-To evaluate, you need to use either two equals `==` or three equals `===`.
+To evaluate, you need to use two equals `==`.

 ```js
 int a = 10;